How to survive Valentine’s Day as a couple

 What role does my partner play into this?

-Have I made my partner aware of their role in my emotional landscape?
+Have I made my partner aware of the role I have assigned to them?

 Which is exactly why I would encourage you to check in with yourself.
 Do you need the gift?
 Do you need the dinner reservation despite knowing you will be smushed in there like sardines?
 Because if the answer is still a resounding yes, that’s amazing!
 I am with you.
 Really.
-Just make sure to let your partner know “this day is important to me and I want to feel special through gifts or by spending time together”.
-Or “I find this day meaningful and I would like for you to be invested in that with me”.
+Just make sure to let your partner know!
+Tell them “this day is important to me and I want to feel special.”
+Or “I find this day meaningful and I would like for you to be invested in that with me.”

-Valentine’s disasters or resentments in couples happen where both partners casually try to play it cool and one or both is still wanting to make something unique out of the evening.
-If there is anything I want you to take away from this post it is, don’t play it cool.
+Valentine’s disasters or resentments in couples happen when both partners casually try to play it cool and one or both would still like to make something special out of the evening.
+If there is anything I want you to take away from this post it is this: don’t play it cool.
 It is not mysterious but confusing.
-Furthermore, if you yourself do not have big expectations on Valentine’s Day, make sure to check in with your person!
+If you yourself do not have big expectations on Valentine’s Day, make sure to check in with your person!

 A little “hey honey, is it important to you to carve out some time together on Valentine’s”, can go such a long way.
 Also, some sweet treats never hurt anybody.